 “Muscle soreness, commonly known as Delayed Muscle Soreness (DOMS), can be caused by microscopic damage to your muscle fibres and is usually associated with an unusual or increased load to the muscle.
 This triggers soreness and stiffness in our muscles from 24 to 48 hours after we’ve exercised”.

 Emily Whitehead, MBANT Registered Nutritionist & Personal Trainer

 Muscle Soreness Prevention Methods

 DOMS is not always avoidable, especially for those of us that don’t exercise regularly.
-However, Emily says that thoroughly warming up and cooling down as well as gradually increasing the amount of exercise we do can help to prevent such uncomfortable consequences.
+However, thoroughly warming up and cooling down as well as gradually increasing the amount of exercise we do can help to prevent such uncomfortable consequences.
 In other words, don’t do too much too soon.

 Other ways to prevent and reduce muscle soreness include static stretches, held for up to 30 seconds, and foam rolling.
 These will help to ease and release muscle tension.

 What we eat can influence how our bodies respond to exercise, so is it possible to avoid soreness with a post-workout feast?
 Emily recommends when training for an hour or more you should eat a snack after exercise that includes carbohydrates as this will replenish lost glycogen stores as well as protein that helps to repair your damaged muscle fibres.

 Although nutrition helps to fuel exercise and optimise our recovery, it isn’t always enough to meet the high demands of training.
 For this reason, Emily recommends supplementation.